umbraco/UmbracoDocs/Reference/Common-Pitfalls/index.md

 There's a few reasons why this can become a huge performance problem:

 * The consumer of an API doesn't expect that by creating an object that they should be worried about performance
-* Creating an object can inadvertently happen a vast number of times, especially when using Linq
+* Creating an object can inadvertently happen a vast number of times, especially when using LINQ

 Here's an example of how this can go wrong very quickly:
 Your tree structure is something like this: